idnaninitesh/MapReduceDatabaseCourseSolution/README.md

-# MapReduceExamplSolutions
+# MapReduceExampleSolutions
-Mapper and Reducer code for stock and word count problems in CSE 532 course
+Mapper and Reducer code for word count and stock analysis problems in CSE 532 course